VB Migration Partner

 '## AddLibraryPath "c:\Projects\Net", True

-You can apply this pragma only by storing it in a *.pragmas file.
+You can apply the AddLibraryPath pragma only by storing it in a *.pragmas file.
 We suggest that you use the special file named VBMigrationPartner.pragmas, which you can conveniently share among all the projects of a complex application.

 An important note: if you are migrating a VB6 project group, this pragma should be included in the *.pragmas file that accompanies each project, regardless of whether that specific project uses the classes defined in the DLLs the pragma points to.
 If the *.vbp files are all located in the same folder, you can use one single VBMigrationPartner.pragmas file in that directory.

 Adds a VB.NET source file to the project generated by VB Migration Partner.
-The filename argument is the absolute path of a *.vb source file.
+The filename argument is the absolute path of a *.vb source file; the second optional parameter is False (or omitted) if the file is copied to the output folder and included in the .NET project as a regular file, True if the file is added as a link an existing file.
 The pragma recognizes form and usercontrol source files and automatically imports the *.Designer.vb and *.resx files, if they exist.

 '## AddSourceFile "c:\code architects\AppFrameworkFormBase.vb"